Connect2Canada Logo

 A Strong Partnership

-No industry better depicts the relationship between Canada and the U.S. than the automotive industry, with its highly integrated supply chains resulting in nearly $110 billion in bilateral trade.
+No industry better depicts the relationship between Canada and the U.S. than the automotive industry, with its highly integrated supply chains supporting nearly $125 billion in bilateral merchandise trade in motor vehicles and parts in 2023.
 Factories in both countries specialize in specific components of manufacturing a vehicle.
 By the time a car rolls off an assembly line, some materials/components have crossed the Canada-U.S. border multiple times during the production process.

 In agriculture too, sophisticated cross-border supply chains exist for many of the products Canadians and Americans buy in their grocery stores or restaurants.
 For example, the lettuce on a hamburger may be from one country, the tomato another, and the beef and bun may even be from both.
 These high-quality and safe food products are feeding American families.